 - Don’t question the entire purpose of the site, or someone’s motive for writing an article or comment.

 - Don’t leap to the astonishing conclusion that we’re suggesting censorship when we criticize a work.

-- If your comment demonstrates you haven’t read the article and/or you’re creating straw arguments rather than addressing the points actually being made, your comment will not be posted (or will be deleted if you’re on auto-approve).
+- If your comment demonstrates you haven’t read the article and/or you’re creating straw arguments rather than addressing the points actually being made, your comment will not be posted.

 - If you think pop culture’s fine as it is, we’re happy for you, but don’t bother commenting to let us know.
 This is a site for people who think there is a problem.
 There are eleventy billion other sites for people who love pop culture as is.